 The Company's revolving credit facility allows for the issuance of letters of credit, not to exceed \$40.0 million in aggregate.
-As of December 31, 2021 the Company placed cash on deposit with a financial institution to be held as cash collateral for the Company's outstanding letters of credit; effectively, as of December 31, 2021, the Company had no letters of credit issued against its revolving credit facility.
-See Note 7, "Cash and Cash Equivalents," for further information on its cash deposits.
+At December 31, 2023, the Company had no amounts outstanding under its revolving credit facility and had \$294.0 million potentially available after giving effect to \$6.0 million of letters of credit issued and outstanding.
 At December 31, 2022, the Company had no amounts outstanding under its revolving credit facility and had \$293.9 million potentially available after giving effect to \$6.1 million of letters of credit issued and outstanding.
-At December 31, 2021, the Company had no amounts outstanding credit facility and had \$300.0 million potentially available.
-The Company's borrowing capacity was not reduced by leverage restrictions contained in the Credit Agreement as of December 31, 2022 and December 31, 2021.
+After consideration of leverage restrictions contained in the Credit Agreement, as of December 31, 2023, the Company had \$256.9 million of borrowing capacity available for general corporate purposes.
+The Company's borrowing capacity was not reduced by leverage restrictions contained in the Credit Agreement as of December 31, 2022.

 The debt under the Credit Agreement is an obligation of the Company and certain of its domestic subsidiaries and is secured by substantially all of the assets of such parties.
-Borrowings under the \$125.0 million (equivalent) foreign currency sub limit of the \$300.0 million senior secured revolving credit facility are secured by a cross-guarantee amongst, and a pledge of the assets of, the foreign subsidiary borrowers that are a party to the agreement.
+Borrowings under the \$125.0 million (equivalent) foreign currency sub limit of the \$300.0 million senior secured revolving credit facility are secured by a cross-guarantee amongst, and a pledge of the assets of. the foreign subsidiary borrowers that are a party to the agreement.
 The Credit Agreement also contains various negative and affirmative covenants and other requirements affecting the Company and its subsidiaries, including the ability to, subject to certain exceptions and limitations, incur debt, liens, mergers, investments, loans, advances, guarantee obligations, acquisitions, assets dispositions, sale-leaseback transactions, hedging agreements, dividends and other restricted payments, transactions with affiliates, restrictive agreements and amendments to charters, bylaws, and other material documents.
 The terms of the Credit Agreement also require the Company and its restricted subsidiaries to meet certain restrictive financial covenants and ratios computed quarterly, including a maximum total net leverage ratio (total consolidated indebtedness plus outstanding amounts under any accounts receivable securitization facility, less the aggregate amount of certain unrestricted cash and unrestricted permitted investments, as defined, over consolidated EBITDA, as defined), a maximum senior secured net leverage ratio (total consolidated senior secured indebtedness, less the aggregate amount of certain unrestricted cash and unrestricted permitted investments, as defined, over consolidated EBITDA, as defined) and a minimum interest expense coverage ratio (consolidated EBITDA, as defined, over the sum of consolidated cash interest expense, as defined, and preferred dividends, as defined).
-At December 31, 2022, the Company was in compliance with the financial covenants contained in the Credit Agreement.
+At December 31, 2023, the Company was in compliance with the financial covenants contained in the Credit Agreement.